microsoft/FluidFramework/docs/content/docs/bundlers.md

   - "/start/bundlers/"
 ---

-The following are known bundler issues, answers to some of the most commonly asked questions about the Fluid Framework and Bundlers.
+This article describes some known issues with bundlers and answers some commonly asked questions about the Fluid Framework and bundlers.

 ## Known Errors with Webpack 5
 We know the following packages cause errors; assert, buffer, events and url.